helios-h2020/h.extension-groupcommunications/README.md

 More information about dagger and dependency injection in Android can be found [here](https://developer.android.com/training/dependency-injection/dagger-android).

-In the following sections, we describe the two ways, you can configure HELIOS dependencies.
+In the following sections, we describe how you can configure HELIOS dependencies.

 ### How to configure HELIOS dependencies through HELIOS Nexus